 What Makes Home Teeth Aligners So Affordable?

-Consider the process involved in traditional orthodontic treatment (such as Invisalign or braces).
+Consider the process involved in traditional orthodontic treatment such as Invisalign or braces.
 A dentist personally inspects your teeth, then customizes your treatment plan, then applies the prescribed dental appliances on your behalf.
 Every month after that, you schedule an appointment and go into the office so your provider can monitor your progress and make adjustments accordingly.
-That’s a lot of one-on-one office care — and it can get quite expensive.
+That’s a lot of one-on-one office care — and it can get expensive.

 Home teeth alignment programs, on the other hand, are developed remotely by a licensed dentist or orthodontist and shipped directly to your home.
-By opting out of monthly in-person attention from a dentist, you can cut costs while freeing up your schedule.
+By eliminating all the in-person attention from a dentist, these treatments cut costs while freeing up your schedule.

 The Three Most Affordable Clear Aligners

 Home aligners offer impressive smile transformations for close to half the cost of more traditional treatments, making them an attractive option for many adults.
 But within the home aligner industry, you’ll notice that certain companies go above and beyond to offer affordable, accessible options.
 These three stand out from the crowd.

 1st Place: AlignerCo

-When it comes to sticker prices, there’s no contest — AlignerCo has the absolute lowest price tag on the market.
-Since their debut in 2019, AlignerCo’s goal has been providing more affordability and accessibility than the competition, and they’ve certainly succeeded.
-They might be young, but they’re already drawing a lot of attention from their impressive prices.
+When it comes to sticker prices, there’s no contest — AlignerCo has the absolute lowest on the market.
+Since their debut in 2019, AlignerCo has aimed to provide more affordability and accessibility than the competition, and they’ve succeeded.
+Over the past few years, their low prices have made them one of the industry’s most intriguing options.